imagej/imagej.github.io/_pages/plugins/snt/manual.md

 {% include clear%}

--   {% include bc content='Plot Profile'%} Uses the pixel intensity values under point annotations to generate a pixel intensity vs. distance (from the start node of a Path) plot for selected Path(s).
+-   {% include bc path='Plot Profile'%} Uses the pixel intensity values under point annotations to generate a pixel intensity vs. distance (from the start node of a Path) plot for selected Path(s).

 <center>